project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 ax.set_title("Matrix elements of H     (Fig 1)");
 ```

+First, a short reminder from [last time](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/04-spin-boson-model.ipynb#4.3---Structure-of-the-Hamiltonian).
+Each off-diagonal coloured square represents an interaction between 2 states of the system (aka a non-zero matrix element of the Hamiltonian).
+If there is no coloured square then the particular 2 states in question are not connected, i.e. they cannot transform into one another.

-As we might have guessed, the Hinton diagram is more complicated than for a single TSS.
+Looking now in detail at Fig 1.
+As we might have guessed, the Hinton diagram in is more complicated than for a single TSS (see [Fig 4 of tutorial 4](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/04-spin-boson-model.ipynb#4.3---Structure-of-the-Hamiltonian)).
 Each state is connected to twice as many states as previously.
 For example, $|0,+, + \rangle$ (top left corner) is directly coupled to the following 2 states:
 - $|1,+, - \rangle$
 - $|1,-, + \rangle$